mandeng1/Making-an-interactive-Dasboard-with-Python/README.md

-# Deploy your Data Vizualisation and Machine Learning results in a Dashboard using Heroku,Python,Html and Git
+# <font color='red'>Deploy your Data Vizualisation and Machine Learning results in a Dashboard using Heroku,Python,Html and Git<font/>
 I used :
 * The data set  **Online Retail II** from <a href="https://openclassrooms.com">UCI Machine Learning repository</a>  that contains all the transactions occurring for a UK-based and registered, non-store online retail between **01/12/2009** and **09/12/2011**.The company mainly sells unique all-occasion gift-ware.
 Many customers of the company are wholesalers.
 * I also download from this  <a href="https://openclassrooms.com">website</a> , the longitude and latitude of each country in my data set **retail online II** to make map charts.